FamilyTreesNet/heine/README.md

 <img src="img/farm/Farmhouse-of-Heine-01.jpg"> <img src="img/farm/Farmhouse-of-Heine-02.jpg"> <img src="img/farm/Farmhouse-of-Heine-03.jpg">
 <br>
-Farmhouse built at the Hain Farm in the early 1700's.
+Farmhouse built at the Hajn Farm in the early 1700's.
 In 1863 Sophie Marie Dorothee Heine (* 2.
 Febr.
 1820 in Wohlenhausen, + 18.
 Febr.
 1879 in Lemke) and her husband Christian Kanning purchased the family farmhouse.
 As of 2005, the great-great-granddaughter of Sophie lives in the house.

-# The Old Farmhouse of Heine (Heynen, Hain, Hajne, Heins)
+# The Old Farmhouse of Heine (Heynen, Hajn, Hajne, Heins)

 ### In Lemke very near Wohlenhausen, Germany

 According to descendants of the Heins family living in Lemke, the name Hein means thorn-hedge.

-Anne Hains and her father Johan Hain provide the origin of the Heins name that later transitioned to Heijns (in the Netherlands) and then Heyns (in the US and South Africa).
+Anne Hains and her father Johan Hajn provide the origin of the Heins name that later transitioned to Heijns (in the Netherlands) and then Heyns (in the US and South Africa).

 <div class="caption" style="float:right; margin:0 0 30px 30px; max-width:330px">
 <a href="img/farm/willem-and-elisabeth.jpg"><img src="img/farm/willem-and-elisabeth.jpg" style="width:100%"></a><br>